- Identify characteristics of organically structured essays

 The figure on the right represents a paper on the same topic that has the more organic form expected in college.
 The first key difference is the thesis.
 Rather than simply positing a number of reasons to think that something is true, the thesis in an organic essay puts forward an arguable statement: one with which a reasonable person might disagree.
 An arguable thesis gives the paper purpose.
 It surprises readers and draws them in.
 You hope your reader thinks, Huh.
 Why would the author come to that conclusion? and then feels compelled to read on.
 The body paragraphs, then, build on one another to carry out this ambitious argument.

 The substantial time you spent mastering the five-paragraph form was time well spent; it’s hard to imagine anyone succeeding with the more organic form without the organizational skills and habits of mind inherent in the simpler form.
-But if you assume that you must adhere rigidly to the simpler form, you’re blunting your intellectual ambition.
-Your professors will not be impressed by obvious theses, loosely related body paragraphs, and repetitive conclusions.
+Your readers may not be impressed by obvious theses, loosely related body paragraphs, and repetitive conclusions.
 They want you to undertake an ambitious, independent analysis, one that will yield a thesis that is somewhat surprising and challenging to explain.